There and Back Again: Bulk-to-Defect via Ward Identities: Acknowledgements

 \section{Acknowledgements}

 We are grateful to Nadav Drukker and Petr Kravchuk for their collaborative work in~\cite{upcoming}, from which some results are presented here and whose ideas and techniques we have adopted throughout this paper.
 This project would not have been possible without that work.
 We also thank them for many inspiring and helpful discussions.
 We are especially indebted to N.~Drukker for reviewing the draft and providing valuable suggestions.
+We also would like to acknowledge fruitful discussions with J. Barrat, P. van Vliet and M. F. Paulos.
 Z.K. is supported by ERC-2021-CoG---BrokenSymmetries 101044226.

 \begin{appendices}